JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

 So after school I went to Captain’s Quarters—a local neighborhood cafe—and decided to play a few rounds of *Centipede* and see how good I was at the game.

 Captain’s Quarters was a huge storefront arcade on Brighton Beach Avenue near Coney Island Avenue.
-As an adult it’s clear to me some shady stuff happened there—and it might have been a front for something—but I didn’t care.
+As an adult it’s clear to me there had to be some shady stuff happening in there—and it might have been a front for someone or something—but I didn’t care.
 It was an arcade that had tons of games, was well maintained and was located conveniently near me; smack dab in the middle of a neighborhood filled with junk stores and fruit stands.

-I stuck my dollar into the change machine, got me 4 quarters and started to play.
+When I stepped inside of the place, I walked over to the change machine, stuck my dollar into the slot, picked up the 4 quarters it spit back out into the tray, walked over to the *Centipede* machine and started to play.

 I kinda sucked.
 By the time I was on my 3rd quarter, the game wasn’t fun to play.